Cosmos II

 Analogy between the new year and a siren of ancient myth.
 As the new year begins, we are enticed by it.
 Although we may understand that our ship will eventually be wrecked, we can defer that until later, and we allow ourselves to be seduced.

 "Siren of the New Year" by Cosmos II is a Smooth Jazz production available on SoundClick.
 The track showcases Cosmos II's instinct for crafting memorable music.
-This is a remarkable offering in this genre from this independent artist.
+A smooth jazz track built for repeat listens — it reveals more with each play.
 With a peak of #5 on the main SoundClick Jazz chart, this is one of the strongest-performing Smooth Jazz releases on the platform.
-Listeners who follow Folk will feel right at home with this Cosmos II release on SoundClick.
+Listeners into Pop, Rock and Folk will find this track a natural fit within their rotation.
+Download this track for free.

 "Superluminal Lover" by Cosmos II is a Latin production available on SoundClick.
 It provides textures that deepen the overall emotional resonance.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+A solid entry in the latin space, crafted with care and intention.
 It has peaked at #1 in Latin and #1 in General Latin on the SoundClick charts.
-Listeners into Pop and Rock will find this track a natural fit within their rotation.
+Looking for a royalty-free latin track to license?
+"Superluminal Lover" by Cosmos II is available with a free Creative Commons license on SoundClick.

 A semi-humorous song about Einstein's special relativity (travel near the speed of light) and general relativity (strong gravity).
 Written for science students but fun for all sentient beings in the cosmos!